liyafe1997/crobuntu/README.md

 One script, in-place Ubuntu installer (replace ChromeOS) on Chromebook.

+**Only x86 devices supported at this moment.**

 No USB drive, no RW_LEGACY, no WP unlocking needed!